 In the first half of the 20th century Māori life expectancy continued to rise.
 This improvement owed much to the efforts of Peter Buck and Edward Ellison, who worked through the Division of Māori Hygiene which had been established in the Department of Health in 1921.
 In 1926 life expectancy at birth for Māori men was 42; for women it was 40.
 By 1945 Māori men could expect to live to 49 and women to 48.
 However, Māori life expectancy still lagged well behind that for Pākehā.
 There were several reasons.

 Most Māori continued to live in communities in isolated rural areas.
 They remained vulnerable to severe epidemics of illnesses such as measles, often accompanied by diarrhoea, bronchitis, pneumonia and dysentery.
-The Māori death rate during the influenza pandemic of 1918 was seven times that of Pākehā.
+The Māori death rate during the influenza pandemic of 1918 was more than eight times that for Pākehā.
 Serious epidemics occurred regularly in Māori communities until the 1940s.

 Māori were also still severely disadvantaged socially and economically, with poorer housing and nutrition than Pākehā.
 Diseases such as tuberculosis were closely associated with socio-economic factors such as overcrowded housing.

 From 1945 to 1966, the epidemiological transition of the Māori population accelerated.
 There was a major decline in infant mortality and in deaths at all ages from infectious diseases.
 Life expectancy increased.
 During the period there was a major shift of Māori from rural communities to urban centres, which gave them better access to health facilities.
 Māori also, like Pākehā, benefited from improvements in medical technology.
-Most significantly, targeted health and social measures together helped combat the scourge of tuberculosis.
+Most significantly, targeted health and social security measures directed at housing and support for families together helped combat the scourge of tuberculosis.

 Tuberculosis is a highly contagious disease that affects many parts of the body, but usually the lungs.
 In pulmonary tuberculosis, patients have chest pain, cough blood, and lose weight.
 They can easily infect other people by coughing, sneezing, speaking and spitting, and bad living conditions help the disease to spread.
 Until the development of antibiotics in 1946, there was no effective cure.

 The rapid reduction in Māori tuberculosis mortality between 1945 and 1961, in a period when medical treatments were not yet fully developed, was a triumph for public health in New Zealand.
-In the 1930s Dr Harold Turbott carried out a health survey among Māori on the East Coast, which showed that the conditions that usually accompanied tuberculosis – poverty, malnutrition and overcrowded housing – were at high levels.
+In the 1930s Dr Harold Turbott carried out a health survey among Māori on the East Coast, which showed high levels of conditions that usually accompanied tuberculosis – poverty, malnutrition and overcrowded housing.
 The survey stimulated an attempt to reduce health inequalities between Māori and non-Māori, focusing especially on tuberculosis.
-Health policy was synchronised with social policy.
+Health policy was synchronised with social policy following the passage of the Social Security Act 1938.
 Measures included taking chest X-rays of 10% of Māori each year, sending people with tuberculosis to sanatoriums, and giving families of tuberculosis patients nutritional supplements, income support and top priority for state housing assistance.

-Most importantly, the life-expectancy gap between Māori and Pākehā narrowed considerably from the 1970s.
-In the early 2000s Māori life expectancy was still below non-Māori levels.
-In 2006 Māori men could expect to live to 70, compared with 79 for non-Māori men.
-Māori women had a life expectancy of 75, compared with 83 for non-Māori women.
+The life-expectancy gap between Māori and Pākehā narrowed considerably from the 1970s.
+However, in the 21st century Māori life expectancy was still below non-Māori levels.
+In 2013 Māori men could expect to live to 73, compared with 80 for non-Māori men.
+Māori women had a life expectancy of 77, compared with 84 for non-Māori women.

-In the early 2000s Māori and Pākehā faced similar health issues.
+In the 21st century Māori and Pākehā faced similar health issues.
 There had been a shift in causes of death, from communicable to non-communicable diseases.
-For both Pākehā and Māori, acute infectious, respiratory and diarrhoeal diseases and tuberculosis had given way to causes such as heart conditions, strokes and cancers.
-These chronic disorders, generally associated with old age, did occur in the past, but were more prominent in the 2000s because most people survived longer.
+For both Pākehā and Māori, acute infectious, respiratory and diarrhoeal diseases and tuberculosis had given way to causes of death such as heart conditions, strokes and cancers.
+These chronic disorders, generally associated with old age, did occur in the past, but were more prominent in the 21st century because most people survived longer.

 Proportions of non-communicable diseases causing death were changing.
 Public health measures were increasingly successful at reducing coronary heart disease and its risk factors.
 As a result, cardiovascular diseases were becoming less dominant causes of death, with cancers increasing in relative significance.